The New Rules for Patient Recruitment in Clinical Trials

 Increased patient awareness about their health decisions and data will shape and impact many industries, including patient recruitment.

-Rachel Lynn: Hi, thanks so much for having me.
+Rachel Lind: Hi, thanks so much for having me.

 Jason Eger: It’s great to have you.
 Why don’t you tell our listeners a little bit about Antidote and about yourself?